edwinb-ai/mcnpt/README.md

-# Monte Carlo simulations of pseudo hard spheres
+# Monte Carlo simulations in the NPT ensemble

-This code can run Monte Carlo simulations using a pseudo hard sphere potential.

-It is written from the ground up to be very fast and efficient.
+This is actually a fork of [mcfort](https://github.com/edwinb-ai/mcfort) but this version works exclusively in the NPT ensemble.

+It was made for the sole purpose of computing the **equation of state** of fluids using the NPT ensemble method and the Monte Carlo simulation technique.

+It currently has several potentials implemented, but the source code must be modified by hand to enable them.

+It has basic multithreading capabilities to accelerate the energy computation.

 ## Build